bridgecrew-perf6/terraform_ansible_deployment/readme.md

 Terraform will provision new infrastructure on AWS, including new IAM accounts.
 Potentially transition to aws cdk.

-Ansible will configure prerequisites for Redis Enterprise
+Ansible will configure prerequisites for, and install Redis Enterprise